RMP1992/fullStack-NERM/frontend/README.md

 Second error, trying to access the object of the getQuotes API, but the object doesn't have a name.
 Console log just returns "undefined" and it is being right prick about it.
 So the solution was actually very simple, adding insult to injury, I did not need to loop through the object

+Fixed errors that were saying that react couldn't access the logos of react, I fixed it by deleting the srcs on the manifest.json folder.

+I passed the states as a prop that it could be accessed by the components, which were using modals.